• Home |

 While you never see the gunpowder, it is one of the most essential aspects of ammo.
 You need a powder that will light no matter what when the primer goes off, that's precisely what this Underwood +P+ ammo does.

-With that said, I would still trust these rounds in a self-defense situation because I'm not afraid to spend a little extra if it means I'm getting a higher-quality product.
-I want to stop the threat as quickly as possible, so the extra power will help, especially if they wear thick clothing.
+With that said, I would still trust these rounds in a self-defense situation.
+I'm not afraid to spend a little extra if it means I'm getting a higher-quality product.
+I want to stop the threat as quickly as possible, so the extra power will help, especially if the threat is wearing thick clothing.

-You should test Underwood 9mm +P+ 90 XD for yourself before you need it and don't have it.
+You should test Underwood 9mm +P+ 90gr XD for yourself before you need it and don't have it.

 Specs